 Propylene, butene and various other hydrocarbons are also commonly present in small concentrations.
 HD-5 will limit the propylene content that can be placed in LPG to 5% and be used as an automatic gas specification.

 A powerful odorant, ethanethiol, was added to make leaks easy to detect.
 The internationally recognized European standard is EN 589.
 In the United States, Tetrahydrothiophene (thiophene) or amyl mercaptan are also approved, although they are not currently used.

-LPG is prepared by refining oil or “wet” natural gas, almost entirely from fossil fuel sources, and is manufactured during oil (crude oil) refining or extracted when it is discharged from the ground from oil or natural gas flows.
+LPG is prepared by refining oil or “wet” natural gas, almost entirely from fossil fuel sources, and is manufactured energy content during oil (crude oil) refining or extracted when it is discharged from the ground from oil or natural gas flows.

 It was first produced by Dr. Walter Snelling in 1910, and the first commercial products appeared in 1912.
 It currently provides about 3% of energy consumption,cooking gas cylinder relatively clean combustion, smokeless ash, and very little sulfur emissions.
 Because it is a kind of gas, it will not cause harm of ground or water pollution, but it will cause air pollution.
 LPG has a typical specific calorific value of 46.1 MJ/kg, while fuel oil is 42.5 MJ/kg and gasoline (gasoline) is 43.5 MJ/kg.

 However, the energy density of 26 MJ/L per unit volume is lower than that of gasoline or fuel oil because its relative density is lower (about 0.5-0.58 kg/L, compared with 0.71-0.77 kg/L for gasoline).